8 Dynamic Warm Up Exercises To Prepare You For Your Next Workout

 #2: Push-Up Walkouts

-This is a fantastic dynamic warm up exercise for your entire upper body as well as your hamstrings and posterior chain muscles because you will stretch the backside of your body as well.
+This push-up inchworm mix is a fantastic dynamic warm up exercise for your entire upper body as well as your hamstrings and posterior chain muscles because you will stretch the backside of your body as well.

-Make sure to keep your core engaged the entire time, and your feet should stay in the same spot on the floor.
+Keep your core engaged the entire time, your lower back nice and flat in the push-up position, and your feet should stay in the same spot on the floor.

 1. Stand upright with good posture.